samarth-gupta/weathernews-bot/README.md

 1) For weather - OpenWeatherMap API is used. ( Link : [here](https://openweathermap.org/) )
 2) For news - gnewsclient is used. ( Link : [here](https://pypi.org/project/gnewsclient/) )

+Please enjoy the minimalistic features of this chatbot at your leisure.